Manitoba’s Recreational Angling Strategy

 This is absolutely ridiculous.
 You are taking away jobs from people who arnt even the reasons for why you are concerned.
 Don’t cut out live bait, this will not solve anything.

-Kaleighasch almost 3 years ago
+Kaleighasch over 3 years ago

 characters left